Skip to main content

 Bibliography #

-Deleuze uses the term “dividual” (7) to represent the modern subject in a society of control whose existence has been broken down into data points, digital residues, and metrics that may be endlessly segmented, sifted, parsed, combined. ↩︎
+1. Deleuze uses the term “dividual” (7) to represent the modern subject in a society of control whose existence has been broken down into data points, digital residues, and metrics that may be endlessly segmented, sifted, parsed, (re)combined. ↩︎

-In a lecture concerning personal freedom within the context of widespread algorithmic recommendation, Brusseau describes what he calls the “right to discontinuity”—the “ability to sever ties with one’s digital past and reinvent one’s identity.”
+3. In a lecture concerning personal freedom within the context of widespread algorithmic recommendation, Brusseau describes what he calls the “right to discontinuity”—the “ability to sever ties with one’s digital past and reinvent one’s identity.”
 This right would “protect individuals from being permanently locked into algorithmically generated self‑pictures.”
-This idea appears to originate in the thinking of Carlo Casonato, who describes the need for new human rights stemming from the unprecedented “statistical-probalistic approach with which AI operates” (238).
+Brusseau credits this idea to Carlo Casonato whose broader project describes the need for new human rights stemming from the unprecedented “statistical-probalistic approach with which AI operates” (238).
 He describes how “the profiling to which all of us are subjected is based on what we could call our ‘historical self’, consisting of preferences, orientations, and decisions as we have expressed them in the past.
 An example of this is when platforms on which we book vacations, order meals, or choose movies suggest options that correspond to what we have booked, ordered, and chosen up to that point.
 The risk, therefore, is to become trapped in a past that is impervious to potential new interests, curiosities, and changes.” ↩︎